GPTZero: Use cases

 The academic community has attempted using GPTZero to tackle concerns about AI-generated content for plagiarism.
 Educational institutions, including Princeton University, have discussed the use of GPTZero to combat AI-generated content in academic settings, with mixed opinions.
 In October 2023, GPTZero had partnered with the American Federation of Teachers.

 By 2024, Tian reported that GPTZero also "received a lot of adoption with hiring managers, with recruiting [and] cover letter analysis."

 Efficacy

 In a March 2023 paper named "Can AI-Generated Text be Reliably Detected?", computer scientists Vinu Sankar Sadasivan, Aounon Kumar, Sriram Balasubramanian, Wenxiao Wang, and Soheil Feizi from the University of Maryland demonstrate empirically and theoretically that several AI-text detectors are not reliable in practical scenarios.

 Tech website Futurism tested the tool, and said that while the "results are impressive", based on its error rate, teachers relying on the tool would end up "falsely accusing nearly 20 percent of [innocent students] of academic misconduct".

 The Washington Post noted in August 2023 that GPTZero suffers from false positives, emphasizing that "even a small 'false positive' error rate means that some students could be wrongly accused [of academic misconduct]".

-News website Ars Technica commented that humans can still write sentences in a highly regular way, leading to false positives.
-The writer, Benj Edwards, went on to state that the perplexity score only concerns itself with what is "surprising" for the AI, leading to instances where highly common texts, such as the US Constitution, are labeled as likely AI-generated.

 In September 2025, Business Insider compared the tool to seven other AI detection tools, and called GPTZero the "best free AI detector."